 6. TerraGrips Tire Chains

-The tool-free easy installation means that they can quickly be added or removed to your vehicle at a moment’s notice, and the build-in rubber materials provide far better durability for both the tire chains and the tire itself.
-These rubber belts also help push traction even further than the tire chains normally would, making snow even less of a problem than before.
+The tool-free installation means that you can quickly add or remove them from your vehicle at a moment’s notice.
+The built-in rubber materials provide far better durability for both the tire chains and the tire itself.
+These rubber belts also help push traction even further than traditional tire chains normally would, making snow even less of a problem.

-+ Use built-in rubber belts.
++ Use built-in rubber belts

-+ Designed for all-terrain types, not just snow and ice.
++ Designed for all-terrain types, not just snow and ice

-+ Quick and easy to install.
++ Quick and easy to install

-+ No tools required.
++ No tools required

-+ Improve traction on all surfaces.
++ Improve traction on all surfaces

 7. Security Chain Company SZ127 Super Z6 Tire Chain

-+ Compatible with multiple tire accessories.
++ Compatible with multiple tire accessories

-+ Suitable for restrictive clearances.
++ Suitable for restrictive clearances

-+ Work on a range of vehicle types.
++ Work on a range of vehicle types

-+ Easy to install.
++ Easy to install and offers maximum traction

 8. Peerless Auto-Trac Light Truck/SUV Tire Traction Chain

-+ Very easy to install.
++ Very easy to install

-+ Self-tightening construction.
++ Self-tightening construction

-+ Use a reliable diamond pattern.
++ Use a reliable diamond pattern

-+ Reduce the chance of tire or chain damage.
++ Reduce the chance of tire or chain damage

 9. HSecurity Chain Company ZT747

-+ Self-tensioning design.
++ Self-tensioning design

-+ Provide better durability and performance.
++ Provide better durability and performance

-+ Useful for many terrain types.
++ Useful for many terrain types

-+ Reduce damage to the car.
++ Reduce damage to the car

-+ Simple installation process.
++ Simple installation process

-+ Made with excellent materials.
++ Made with excellent materials

-+ Allows for easy adjustments using the included CAM tool.
++ Allows for easy adjustments using the included CAM tool

-+ High durability.
++ High durability

-+ Designed for reliable quality.
++ Designed for reliable quality

-+ Can work on many vehicle types.
++ Can work on many vehicle types

 Snow Chains Buyer’s Guide

-While it might not seem like it at first, a lot of people forget that your average snow chain design is going to alter the outer surface of a tire, which can often lead to major differences in performance even if you are just moving across regular dry ground.
-Even then, some chains come with unique features or designs that might be completely different from the designs that you are used to.
+While it might not seem like it at first, many people forget that your average snow chain design will alter the outer surface of a tire.
+This can often lead to major differences in performance, even if you’re just moving across regular dry ground.
+Even then, some chains come with unique features or designs that might be completely different from the designs you’re used to.

 Snow Chain types

-While a cross-chain and straight chain might differ in terms of their performance, they are still similar enough to put under the same label.
-Because they use classic chain link designs, they are much more durable and far less likely to suffer from rust or corrosion, but they can also be bulkier and a bit harder to use on cars that won’t have much space for attachments like that.
+While a cross-chain and straight chain might differ in terms of their performance, they’re still similar enough to put under the same label.
+Because they use classic chain link designs, they are much more durable and far less likely to suffer from rust or corrosion.
+However, they can also be bulkier and harder to use on cars that won’t have much space for attachments like that.

 Cable Tire Chain